Eric Smith (general): Early life and education

-Eric Smith is from Plano, Texas.
-Smith was commissioned as a second lieutenant in the Marine Corps in 1987 through the Naval Reserve Officers Training Corps program at Texas A&M University.
+Eric Smith was born on December 8, 1965, in Kansas City, Missouri.
+He was raised in Plano, Texas.
+Smith was commissioned as a second lieutenant in the United States Marine Corps in 1987 through the Naval Reserve Officers Training Corps program at Texas A&M University.
 During his time at A&M, he was a member of the Ross Volunteers and Commander of the Fightin' Texas Aggie Band in the Texas A&M University Corps of Cadets.